NikhilDhiman/Spark-Batch-ETL/README.md

 Link to dataset:- https://www.kaggle.com/sparnord/danish-atm-transactions

 # Target Dimension Model
-For this project, you will need four dimension tables and one fact table.
+For this project, we will need four dimension tables and one fact table.
 They are as follows:
 1. ATM dimension - This dimension will have the data related to the various ATMs present in the dataset along with the ATM number(ATM ID in the original dataset), ATM manufacturer and a reference to the ATM location and is very important for solving analytical queries related where ATM data will be used.

 2. Location dimension - This is a very important dimension containing all the location data including location name, street name, street number, zip code and even the latitude and longitude.
 This information will be very important for solving problems related to the particular location at which a transaction took place and can help banks in things like pinpointing locations where ATMs where demand is higher as compared to other locations.
 Combined with weather data in the transaction table, this can be used to further do analysis such as how weather affects the demand at ATMs at a particular location.